🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-The brief sneak peek of actual hooks at the end of the video is particularly clever.
-It gives viewers just enough to see the value without giving everything away.
-This creates curiosity and a desire to see the full collection.
+The little sneak peek of actual hooks at the end of the video is clever too.
+It’s just enough to show the quality without giving everything away.

 How to apply this concept:

-• Show a brief preview of your actual content to prove its quality and spark curiosity.
+• Show a brief preview of your actual newsletter content to prove its quality.
+I’ve seen that this “peek behind the curtain” approach can easily outperform ads that only talk about benefits.

-• Be extremely specific about what subscribers will receive (exact numbers like “150+ hooks”).
+• Be extremely specific about what subscribers will receive.
+Exact numbers create a more tangible offer and build credibility.

 9. The Good Trade